IN THIS ARTICLE

-In the Asset Editor, choose New, Physics Material from the File menu to create a new physics material library.
+In the Asset Editor, choose New, PhysX Material from the File menu.

-Choose Save As from the File menu in the Asset Editor to save the library and physics material.
+Choose Save As from the File menu in the Asset Editor to save the physics material.

-When the Physics Asset shape is selected in PhysX Collider component, and the Physics Materials from Asset property is enabled, the physics materials for this collider are automatically set based on the Physics Materials from the mesh’s PhysX asset (see FBX Settings PhysX tab ).
-To manually set the physics materials, uncheck the Physics Materials from Asset property and select the physics materials from the Physics Materials property list to assign it.
+When using a PhysX Mesh Collider component, physics materials can be assigned to entire collider or on a per-face basis if the PhysX asset is a triangle mesh.
+When the Physics Materials from Asset property is enabled, the physics materials for this collider are automatically set based on the Physics Materials from the mesh’s PhysX asset (see FBX Settings PhysX tab).
+To manually set the physics materials in the collider, uncheck the Physics Materials from Asset property and select the physics materials from the Physics Materials property list to assign it.

-Static entities that have PhysX triangle mesh assets can have physics materials assigned per face.
+Entities that have PhysX triangle mesh assets can have physics materials assigned per face.
 You define material placement by assigning materials to the faces of the triangle collision mesh in a content creation application.
-These materials are listed in both FBX Settings PhysX group and PhysX Collider component, where each material is assigned a physics material.
+These materials are listed in both FBX Settings PhysX group and PhysX Mesh Collider component, where each material is assigned a physics material.